RCPisAwesome/FiveMRCPAxonCamera/README.md

 - Doing "/rcpaxonallowthirdperson" in the Fivem chat toggles if the UI shows in all views or first person only
 - Doing "/rcpaxonvolume" in the Fivem chat changes the loudness of the beeps, minimum is 0.01 and maximum is 1.0
 - Doing "/rcpaxontimeoffset" in the Fivem chat changes the offset in military hours compared to UTC time without daylight savings.
 Minimum is -12 and maximum is +12.
 Doing "/rcpaxontimeoffset utc" resets it back to UTC
-- Beep and overlay appear when in first person
 # Installation:
 1. Make a folder called rcpaxoncamera in your resources folder of your server (it has to be lower case)
 2. Clone or download the files to that folder